AboutObjects/swift-readinglist-bridged/README.md

 Version 1.11 *(built with Xcode 6 Beta 7)*

 ## Overview
-An iOS example app written in Swift.
-Demonstrates the following:
+An example app that demonstrates the following:
-* Doing Cocoa touch development in Swift.
+* Using Swift to target Cocoa touch C and Objective-C frameworks.
 * Building and using an iOS 8 framework to share code and resources.
 * Using bridging headers to bridge between Objective-C and Swift classes.

-Illustrates the use of the Swift language in the implementation of typical Cocoa touch application code, including the following:
+Illustrates the use of the Swift language in the implementation of fairly typical Cocoa touch application code.
+Includes use of the following features of Swift:

 * Optionals
 * Pattern matching